yl2811-cmd/Showheel/wwwroot/story-engl.md

 ★ Anna quieted herself down to the point where she could hear two languages ​​at the same time—from "doing" to "not doing," from skills to silence.
 This and the M-21 temperature disappearance (12-13 years old) are a pair of structural mirrors:
 M-21 was passive—Edmund's decline caused Anna's sensory space to shrink passively, and the disappearance of temperature was something she had no choice but to accept.
-; Ep69 is proactive—Anna chooses to quiet herself down and let the methodology take a backseat.
+Ep69 is proactive—Anna chooses to quiet herself and let the methodology take a backseat.
 Passive contraction vs. active expansion.
-The same kind of "subtraction," but in completely opposite directions.
+The same "subtraction," but in completely opposite directions.
 M-21 subtracted the world.
 Ep69 subtracted itself.
 ★ The complete arc of perceptual evolution from childhood to the present:
 Pure sensory development (3-6 years old) → Edmund-guided listening (6-12 years old) → Passive contraction (12-13 years old, M-21)